AndreasAlexHyp/CSharpGuidelines/_includes/0001_Introduction.md

 ## 1.1.
 What is this?

 This document attempts to provide guidelines (or coding standards if you like) for all versions of C# up to and including 7.3 that are both valuable and pragmatic.
-Given document was forked from [CSharpGuidelines](https://github.com/dennisdoomen/CSharpGuidelines).

 ## 1.2.
 Why would you use this document?